Document version: Key Concepts 2019.B, 14 November 2019.

 ‘About’ an individual

 The individual must be a subject of the information for the information to be considered ‘personal information’.
-Whilst information can have multiple subjects, if the individual is one of those subjects, that information can be considered ‘personal’.
-6
+While information can have multiple subjects, if the individual is one of those subjects, that information can be considered ‘personal’.6

 The degree of connection between the information and the individual can vary.
 This is a question of fact and involves a case-by-case consideration of the relevant context and circumstances.
-There can be ‘different degrees of connection between information and an individual.
-At some point, the connection will be so tenuous that the information will not be “about” the individual.’
-7 While the link will be closer in some circumstances, and more distant in others, at some point it will be too remote to be personal information.
+There can be different degrees of connection between information and an individual.
+However, ‘at some point, the connection will be so tenuous that the information will not be “about” the individual.’7 While the link will be closer in some circumstances, and more distant in others, at some point it will be too remote to be personal information.

 Whether identity is apparent or can be reasonably ascertained

 Whether an individual’s identity is apparent or can be reasonably ascertained will depend on both the information and the circumstances.